 This can be especially soothing when your little one is in an unfamiliar crib in a strange room.
 It can also light your way if you need to check on your baby at night, saving you from having stubbed toes.

 - Works with 220V, making it good for travel.

 - Highly sensitive to baby sounds.

 - You can’t talk to your baby through the unit.

-This video baby monitor from Babysense has a good range of coverage, up to 900 feet outside and 160 feet indoors.
+This video baby monitor from Babysense has a decent coverage range, up to 900 feet outside and 160 feet indoors.
 This lets you move about freely and still have eyes on your baby.

 A wireless digital connection gives privacy and an uninterrupted signal.
 It also has a built-in alarm, should you move out of range or if the battery is low.
 You know your little one is covered at all times.

-Other features include a two-way talkback function, temperature sensor, built-in lullabies, and infrared night vision.
+Other features include a two-way talk-back function, a temperature sensor, built-in lullabies, and infrared night vision.
 An LED light display alerts you if your baby cries when the unit is in silent mode.